docker-archive/docker-ce/components/cli/docs/reference/run.md

     --expose=[]: Expose a port or a range of ports inside the container.
-                 These are additional to those exposed by the `EXPOSE` instruction -P         : Publish all exposed ports to the host interfaces -p=[]      : Publish a container᾿s port or a range of ports to the host
+                 These are additional to those exposed by the `EXPOSE` instruction -P         : Publish all exposed ports to the host interfaces -p=[]      : Publish a container's port or a range of ports to the host
                    format: ip:hostPort:containerPort | ip::containerPort | hostPort:containerPort | containerPort
                    Both hostPort and containerPort can be specified as a range of ports.
 When specifying ranges for both, the